About

 Boyd Industries, a 65+ year-old medical furniture design company, needed a brand refresh to reflect their tech-forward evolution while honoring their legacy.

-The goal was to modernize their visual identity and create a cohesive system that works across digital platforms, product interfaces, and traditional marketing materials.
+The goal was to modernize their visual identity and create a cohesive system that works across digital platforms, product interfaces, and traditional marketing materials—with a focus on UX/UI design that prioritizes clarity and accessibility for medical professionals.

 Boyd Industries logo design